Arashdhgn/HelloWorld/Readme.md

 hotfix branch is a branch of code that is made for a quick cahnge or a quick bug fix

-1. use git ranck command to check the branches we have already
+1. use git branch command to check the branches we have already
 2. use git checkout -b 'name' to create a new branch
 3. git checkout 'name' is used to move between branches